w4111/hw0/README.md

 * Shares something you love that you think is underrated and why
 * Comments on the post immediately above yours.

+If you are not enrolled in the course, [click here to sign up with your Columbia email](https://edstem.org/us/join/9BmhjQ).

 ### Part 3: Google Form

 Fill out [the google form](https://forms.gle/N3upEvkXaffVWAgY9)